-The aim of the study was to undertake a small initial exploratory assessment to examine if both participant sex and dietary restraint characteristics impact on brain activity in adolescents in response to visual food stimuli under both fed and fasted conditions, as determined by functional magnetic resonance imaging (fMRI).
-As morphology and brain function significantly change during adolescence (15) this study will provide preliminary data that will aid the direction of subsequent larger studies in the investigation of whether brain responses for this population reflect those typically shown by adults, thereby providing further insight into the dynamic nature of eating behaviour.
+The aim of the study was to undertake a small initial exploratory assessment to examine if both participant sex and dietary restraint characteristics impact on brain activity in 12-13 year olds in response to visual food stimuli under both fed and fasted conditions, as determined by functional magnetic resonance imaging (fMRI).
+As morphology and brain function significantly change during adolescence (15) this study will provide preliminary data examining the response within this age group that will aid subsequent larger studies which aim to investigate at what age brain responses begin to reflect those typically seen in adults, thereby providing further insight into the dynamic nature of eating behaviour.

 2. SUBJECTS AND METHODS